 While Apple users can easily use the iCloud storage service, it comes with only 5 GB of free storage.
 Rather than paying extra, you could switch to using Google Drive on your Mac, giving you extra space and tools in the process.

 Once you’ve installed and configured Google Drive, it’ll appear as a folder in the Finder app.
 You’ll need a Google account set up and configured to be able to use Google Drive.

 If the Google Backup & Sync app is installed on your computer, all the files in your online Google Drive automatically will be downloaded and synced with the Google Drive folder which is kept on your computer.
 All the changes will be saved, and edits, even if they were made on other devices, will be updated in the files in your folder.
 The file will always have the latest version.
 It doesn’t depend on where or who makes them.
 And you can even access the files when you’re offline – they will be changed next time you have internet.

 Configuring Google backup & sync the first time

 Sometimes, Google Backup & Sync can already be installed on your computer.
 Click Launchpad (rocket icon) and look for Google Backup & Sync.
 If you found it, click Google Backup & Sync and skip to 3 steps below:

-- Open a browser and go to www.google.com/drive/download.
+First of all, you should open a browser and go to www.google.com/drive/download.

-- Click Next a few times to make your setup completed.
+Then, you should click Next a few times to make your setup completed.
 You do not need to sync any folders besides Google Drive.

-- Wait for Google Backup & Sync to download your files.
+To finish the process, you should wait for Google Backup & Sync to download your files.
 Depending on how many files you have, the first sync could take a few minutes or even an hour.